Glasgow Inner Ring Road: Eastern section

 The East End Regeneration Route, originally a proposal to supplement the East Flank, has been championed by Glasgow City Council as the preferred solution for completion of the ring.
 The plans are for a road linking the M74 extension to the M8 at the Provan Gas Works, about 2 km east of the interchange at Townhead.
 It is extremely unlikely that this section would be built to motorway standard; instead the road would form an urban corridor, part of which exists as a road bypassing Parkhead built in 1988 as part of The Forge shopping centre.
 The road is proposed to run through Hogarth Park (where a former railway embankment is now used as public open space), Haghill and Carntyne, beneath the A8 Edinburgh Road, continuing along a disused railway alignment to Provan.
 Construction work began in early 2010.
 As of April 2014, the route has been completed between the M74 extension and the Parkhead bypass.
 The remaining section, from the Parkhead Bypass to the M8, was intended to be constructed after the 2014 Commonwealth Games.
 However no work had been carried out as of August 2021 instead traffic for the M8 is directed along the existing road network.

 Other initiatives

 In late 2005, after years of planning, Glasgow City Council began work on a new road bridge, the Clyde Arc, (commonly known locally as the "Squinty Bridge") over the Clyde alongside the Kingston which connects Finnieston on the north bank to Kinning Park on the south.
 The first new road crossing of the Clyde in Glasgow since the Kingston Bridge in 1970, the new structure is intended to divert local traffic away from using the M8 to cross the river.
 It opened in September 2006.
 On the night of 14 January 2008, one of the support cables snapped, closing the Clyde Arc for all traffic for months.
 It reopened in June 2008.

+In 2019, Glasgow City Council put forward plans to cover over the infamous "trench" through Charing Cross and Anderston with a raised garden, in an attempt to create a new public space in the area and to reconnect the communities in Anderston and the West End which saw their direct link to the city centre severed by the motorway.
+The proposals were further expanded in the 2023 Charing Cross Masterplan published by Glasgow City Council.
+As well as the aforementioned garden plans, several of the 1970s-era office blocks constructed at the same time as the motorway will be demolished to make way for replacement commercial developments and high-rise student housing towers.